 Corporate and Business Unit Financial Measures.
-The corporate performance portion of the annual cash incentive payment was based on our Companywide results for fiscal 2012 as measured by consolidated income before taxes as compared to a targeted level of consolidated income before taxes for that period.
-The business unit performance portion of the incentive payment was based on an operational measure of business unit profitability for fiscal 2012 that measures product sales less the cost of materials including freight in and the freight costs to deliver the product to the customer as compared to a targeted measure for the respective business unit for that period.
-In each case, the targeted levels of performance were based on the level of anticipated performance that was derived from the Company's annual operating plan.
+The corporate performance portion of the annual cash incentive payment was based on our companywide results for fiscal 2013 as measured by income from continuing operations before income taxes, adjusted to exclude the previously mentioned charges related to our withdrawal from a multi-employer pension plan, as compared to a targeted level of the same financial measure for that period.
+The business unit performance portion of the annual cash incentive payment was based on an operational measure of business unit profitability for fiscal 2013 that measures product sales less the cost of materials including freight in and the freight costs to deliver the product to the customer as compared to a targeted level of such operational profitability for the respective business unit for that period.
+In each case, the targeted levels of performance were based on the level of anticipated performance that was derived from the company's annual operating plan.
+The corporate and business unit financial goals for fiscal 2013 and the actual performance against those goals are summarized in the following table:

-Financial Measure Threshold Performance Level Target Performance Level Maximum Performance Level Actual Performance Achieved Consolidated Income Before Taxes \$ 29,076,800 \$ 36,346,000 \$ 43,615,200 \$ 36,976,225 Water Treatment Group Operational Measure \$ 18,093,600 \$ 22,617,000 \$ 27,140,400 \$ 22,536,776 Industrial Group Operational Measure \$ 37,856,000 \$ 47,320,000 \$ 56,784,000 \$ 42,758,643
+Financial Measure Threshold Performance Level Target Performance Level Maximum Performance Level Actual Performance Achieved Income from Continuing Operations before Income Taxes \$ 27,219,200 \$ 34,024,000 \$ 40,828,800 \$ 32,802,625 Water Treatment Group Operational Profitability Measure \$ 18,630,400 \$ 23,288,000 \$ 27,945,600 \$ 24,859,003 Industrial Group Operational Profitability Measure \$ 38,537,600 \$ 48,172,000 \$ 57,806,400 \$ 45,152,977

 The Compensation Committee set these target performance levels to ensure that a substantial portion of each executive officer's cash compensation is tied to corporate and business unit performance, as appropriate, and to provide our executives with a performance-based opportunity to achieve market-competitive total compensation.
-The Compensation committee determined that consolidated income before taxes was the best measure of overall corporate financial performance and that the operational measures were the best measures of business unit financial performance.
+The Compensation Committee determined that income from continuing operations before income taxes was the best measure of overall corporate financial performance and that the operational measures were the best measures of business unit financial performance.

-Because our consolidated income before taxes modestly exceeded target level performance for the 2012 fiscal year, our named executive officers received 108.7% of the targeted payout under the corporate financial performance element of the annual cash incentive arrangement.
-Because business unit operational profitability performance was between threshold and target performance levels, Ms. Paulson received 99.1% and Mr. Sevenich received 75.9% of their respective targeted payouts under the applicable business unit financial measures.
+Because our income from continuing operations before income taxes was less than target level performance for the 2013 fiscal year, our named executive officers received 91% of the targeted payout under the corporate financial performance element of the annual cash incentive arrangement.
+Because business unit operational profitability performance for the Industrial segment was between threshold and target performance levels, Mr. Sevenich received 84.3% of his targeted payout under the applicable business unit financial measure.
+Because business unit operational profitability performance for the Water Treatment segment exceeded target performance levels, Mr. Keller received 120% of his targeted payout under the applicable business unit financial measure.
 While the Compensation Committee has discretion to adjust the size of the final payouts under the program, it has not done so.